 Glen Matlock left the Sex Pistols in 1977, while the album was being recorded, and was replaced by controversial punk rock star Sid Vicious, who died of a heroin overdose two years later, aged only 22 – just months after his also drug-addicted girlfriend Nancy Spungen was found stabbed to death.

 I would love to believe that Punk is not dead, but when you hear stories like these, it’s hard to find something to save.

 Although the Sex Pistols have been an important part of Glen Matlock’s career, he has eventually taken a different path and, since going solo, in addition to launching a successful individual career, he has performed in several other bands and collaborated with artists such as Iggy Pop.
 He rejoined the Sex Pistols in 1996 and then in the 2000s for a number of high-profile reunions, tours and shows, such as the concert for the Golden Jubilee of Queen Elizabeth II in 2002.

-Glen Matlock had embarked on a UK tour with renowned guitarist Earl Slick to promote his latest album, Good to Go during spring and summer 2020, just before the Coronavirus pandemic badly hit the world; his shows are now expected to be hopefully rescheduled at some point in 2021.
+Glen Matlock had embarked on a UK tour with renowned guitarist Earl Slick to promote his latest album, Good to Go at the beginning of 2020, just before the Coronavirus pandemic badly hit the world; his shows are now expected to be hopefully rescheduled at some point in 2021.

 Hello Glen, thank you for the interview opportunity.
 How are you?